Chessington: Rail

 Chessington has two railway stations: Chessington North and Chessington South.
 They are half a mile apart with South Western Railway services every half-hour to London Waterloo.
 Chessington South is the end of the line.
-The line was originally intended to split at Motspur Park, pass through Chessington and proceed on to Leatherhead, but construction was halted at Chessington South in 1940 as World War II began, and it was then the Green Belt with Ashtead Common's 200+ year protection order that stopped it from continuing.

 The line past Chessington South has fallen into heavy disrepair and leads over a concrete bridge into a patch of full-grown trees.
 The crossover, signal, and rail electricity at this point are still active, even though a passenger train has never passed over this section.

 Roads

 Chessington is about four miles (6 km) from junction 9 of the M25 motorway.
 The town is situated on the A243 Leatherhead Road, close to the A3 London-to-Portsmouth trunk route to the north.
 The un-numbered Bridge Road runs through the area from the A243 toward the adjacent district of West Ewell, in the neighbouring borough of Epsom and Ewell (the boundary being marked crossing the course of the Bonesgate Stream).